epifaniarango/Fst_forLargeDatasets/README.md

 # Fst for more than 100 populations

 The available softwares to calculate Fst do not allow more than 100 populations.
-Here there is a simple Rscript to overcome this problem:
+We used Weir and Cockerham Fst(1) with the software PLINK(2) is calculated with Here there is a simple Rscript to overcome this problem:

 ## Set up

 I use conda for installing almost all programs (https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
-Make sure that your conda environment has plink installed and is using R v.4.
+Make sure that your conda environment has plink(1) installed and is using R v.4.
 Also make sure that you have the Pacman library installed in R!

 ## Ready to run!